 It is well documented that the act of singing brings with it a whole raft of benefits to health and wellbeing, and singing in a choir has even more to offer participants.
 It is one of the most effective ways to form social bonds and is undeniably one of the most enjoyable and uplifting group activities you can do.
 A research study conducted by Oxford Health NHS Foundation Trust and Oxford Brookes University that looked into whether singing in a choir leads to greater psychological benefits than team sports or solo singing, found that singing with others led to stronger social cohesion and greater increase in wellbeing than sports or singing alone.
 And the benefits don't stop there.
 Previous studies have also found that singing releases 'happy hormones' believed to lower stress levels and blood pressure, it is claimed to also alleviate the symptoms of Parkinson's, depression and lung disease.
 A year long study by the Sydney de Hann Research Centre for Arts and Health at Canterbury University researching the effects of community singing, found that participants had markedly less mental health distress a year after joining the study.
 In a nutshell, singing together is a very good thing.

 At The Choir with No Name, we run choirs for people who've experienced homelessness or who are otherwise marginalised.
-Our choirs in London, Liverpool and Birmingham rehearse once a week, and sit down together afterwards for a free hot meal together.
-We perform at a wide variety of venues across the country, which has recently included The Royal Festival Hall, St Georges Hall Liverpool and Brighton Dome, as a well as offering outreach workshops at homeless day centres, hostels and services for people at risk of homelessness.
+Our choirs in London, Liverpool, Birmingham and Brighton rehearse once a week, and sit down together afterwards for a free hot meal together.
+We perform at a wide variety of venues across the country, such as Royal Festival Hall, Tate Liverpool, Birmingham Symphony Hall and Brighton Dome, as a well as offering outreach workshops at homeless day centres, hostels and services for people at risk of homelessness.

 The reasons why someone might become homeless, and the challenges they face once in that position, are about much more than a lack of housing.
 People often have a range of additional challenges, including mental health issues, relationship breakdown and bereavement, alcohol and drug addiction, and even when rehoused, they may feel alone and socially isolated.
 This is where our choirs come in.